amhiggin/DistributedFileSystem/README.md

 A client must request and successfully acquire a single lock for a file in order to perform a restricted-access operation (such as a write).
 This means that for all writes in the distributed file-system, the request must first be routed through a <b>locking server</b> before access to the remote copy is granted.

 ### Locking Server
 There is one locking server in this distributed file-system, called <b><i>LockingServer.py</i></b>.
 It manages the operation of locking and unlocking files as requested by clients.
-It is accessible at URL endpoint http://127.0.0.1:5001/.
+It is accessible at URL endpoint <b>http://127.0.0.1:5001/</b>.
 Any requests for a read or write on a remote file copy must first be routed through this service for approval.
+However, <b>only write-locks may be acquired</b>: there is no concept of a read-lock in this file-system.

-Each file which exists on a remote file-server will have a corresponding record with the locking server.
+Each file which exists on a remote fileserver will have a corresponding record with the locking server.
 This record exists as a lookup-table, where each entry is a [file_id, is_locked] pair.

-* Any client wishing to write to a file must request the lock for that file.
-They will not be granted the lock until the file is no longer locked.
+The locking server also maintains a record of the clients that have registered with it.
+Clients must register with the locking server when they start up, connecting to URL endpoint <b>http://127.0.0.1:5001/register_new_client</b>.
+By doing this, it is ensured that:
+* Only validated clients may lock or unlock a file, and not just anyone who can access the locking server URL;
-* Any client who is granted the lock for a file, will have their client_id stored with the locking server's records for that file.
-This prevents a client who didn't lock the file originally, from releasing the lock on the file.
+* Since any client who is granted a lock will have their client_id stored with the locking server's records for that file, we prevent a client who didn't lock the file originally, from releasing the lock on the file.

+There are a number of other conditions that can occur in the locking and unlocking of a file in the distributed file-system.
+Some of these scenarios are as follows:
+* A client wishing to write to a file must request the lock for that file.
+They will not be granted the lock until the file is no longer locked by another client.
+Until they are granted the lock, the requesting client essentially <b>polls</b> the locking server.
+* A client wishing to read a file, will not be able to read it until it is unlocked.
+However, no read operation requires the acquisition of a lock - the file simply should not be readable until it is no longer locked by another client.
-  * <b>However</b>, a safety mechanism in the form of a timeout (<b>60 seconds</b>) is used to guard against infinite waiting for a lock to be released.
+* To guard against infinite waiting for a lock to be released by a client, a safety mechanism in the form of a timeout (<b>60 seconds</b>) is used.
 After the timeout has elapsed, if the file is still locked, it will be assumed that the client who locked it has died and the lock is released by the server itself.
-* Any client wishing to read a file, will not be able to read it until it is unlocked.
-However, in the client library there are no cases where a read request requires the acquisition of a lock - the file simply should not be readable until it is no longer locked by another client.

 <b>Notes</b>:
-* <i><b>Assumption</i></b>: when a remote copy is created for the first time on a file-server, it doesn't need to be locked (nobody will try to concurrently access the file until after it has been created).
+* <i><b>Assumption</i></b>: when a remote copy is created for the first time on a fileserver, it doesn't need to be locked (nobody will try to concurrently access the file until after it has been created).
-*